 - Allowing any individual to opt-out of any personal data being processed

-We’ll talk about all of these in a little more detail below but first let’s discuss roles and responsibilities before discussing how together we will make your organization GDPR-proof!
+We’ll talk about all of these in a little more detail below but first let’s discuss roles and responsibilities before discussing how together we make your organization GDPR-proof!

 Data Controllers and Data Processors

 GDPR makes a key distinction between these two roles in the management and processing of personal data.
 Again in simple language:

 The Data Controller owns the relationship with the Data Subject and is ultimately responsible for making and policing decisions around how and why that data is processed.
 In most cases, if you are a Swrve customer the Data Controller in this context is you.

 The Data Processor is any organization that handles and processes data on behalf of, and with regard to instructions from, the Data Controller.
 In most cases Swrve is the Data Processor.

 Each role has their own responsibilities, but it’s important to understand that in most cases the Data Controller has legal liability under GDPR.
 However, as the Data Processor we at Swrve want to make sure your job is as easy as it possibly can be when it comes to being (and staying) compliant.

 Firstly, Swrve as a platform incorporates “security by design” and “privacy by design”.
 We have always delivered an enterprise-class approach to these issues.
 More information on these topics is available here.
 Swrve has a data center within the EU (Ireland) and in all cases can ensure data relating to EU citizens never leaves the EU.

 With regard to GDPR specifically, the following should be noted: